dominoweir/dominoweir/README.md

 - Web accessibility
 - Design systems

+✋ If you are having issues with Kaggle...
+- You will get help faster by reaching out to the team through our [official support channels](https://www.kaggle.com/contact)
+- Please do not contact me directly- reaching out to our support team is faster anyways.

-📫 How to reach me ...
+📫 How to reach me...

 [LinkedIn](https://www.linkedin.com/in/domino-weir/)